University of Jordan: Establishment

-Before the founding of the University of Jordan, the people of Jordan had demanded constantly that a university is to be built in Jordan.
-Back then, in the 1950s, most Jordanian students studied higher education abroad.
-In 1962, ِa delegation from the British Army met with the commanders of the Jordanian Army to negotiate terms for aid from the British government intended to help with the establishment of the University of Jordan.
-Before King Hussein bin Talal gave the royal decree, he had been negotiating with Prime Minister Wasfi Tal regarding the establishment of the university, and they both agreed on moving forward with it; and thus King Hussein bin Talal put Prime Minister Wasfi Tal in charge of establishing the University of Jordan.
+Before the University of Jordan was founded, Jordanians repeatedly called for establishing a national university.
+In the 1950s, many students pursued higher education abroad.
+In 1962, a British Army delegation met with the commanders of the Jordanian Army to negotiate terms for aid from the British government intended to help with the establishment of the University of Jordan.
+Before issuing the royal decree, King Hussein bin Talal discussed the project with Prime Minister Wasfi al-Tal, and they agreed to proceed.
+The king tasked al-Tal with leading the university's establishment.
+The royal decree stated: